-- Alcohol-Induced Idiocy: Chad's antics make frat boys look like teetotalers by comparison.
+Alcohol-Induced Idiocy: Chad's antics make frat boys look like teetotalers by comparison.

 - Alternative Character Interpretation: His interpretation of Kermit the Frog as a surly, bitter drunk with frequent fantasies of violence.

 - Angrish: Those comments in ALL CAPS in Your Grammar Sucks are always interpreted this way.

 - Artifact Title: The questions in Yesterday I Asked You aren't asked the day before the episode any more.
 They are now asked about a week beforehand so that Jack can stockpile episodes.

 - Jackask, where all the questions come directly from fans.

 - YIAY (Yesterday I Asked You) where he asks his fans, called biches, certain questions and features the best and funniest of their answers in his videos.

 - Auto-Tune: Parodied in Dubstep Solves Everything 3 when Auto-Tune Jesus is called upon.

 - Basso Profundo: Once Justin Bieber hits puberty.
 Becomes exaggerated when he hits super puberty.note

-- Be Careful What You Wish For: In Fixing Your Flags, one user asked Jack to fix the Australia flag.
+- Be Careful What You Wish For: In Fixing Your Flags, one user smugly challenged Jack to fix the Australia flag.
 So how does Jack fix it?
 Turning it into the British Flag.